OutrightWings/3DS_CAD/readme.md

 # Todo:
+* c stick rotation does in place rotation instead of whole model around, just the face
 * Use earclipping to generate tris instead of fan so concave shapes
 * multi select verts
 * add vertex, delete vertex button